 As discussed, <conditional expression> is any expression that uses any of the six Boolean operators EQ, NE, GT, LT, GE, or LE.
 The brackets surrounding the expression are mandatory.
 In the Haas control, it is not necessary to include these operators.
 For example:

 '''

 IF [#1 NE 0.0] GOTO5 ;

-could also be:

 '''